ourkwest/ClojureWorkshop/README.md

 To do this we'll need the address of the file, and a Clojure function to read files given their addresses.

 The file is located at <https://raw.githubusercontent.com/peterwestmacott/ClojureWorkshop/master/resources/example1.xml>.
+(There are also example files 2 and 3 if you prefer.)
 As this is a bit unwieldy we can save this to a 'var' by calling `def` so that we can refer to it later more succinctly.

-Clojure functions can be called at the REPL by writing `(function-name arguments...)` in this case `(def file-url "http://raw.githubusercontent.com/peterwestmacott/ClojureWorkshop/master/resources/example1.xml")`
+Clojure functions can be called at the REPL by writing `(function-name arguments...)` in this case `(def file-url "http://raw.githubusercontent.com/peterwestmacott/ClojureWorkshop/master/resources/example1.xml")`.

-Type this into your REPL and hit return.
+Type (or copy + paste) this into your REPL and hit return.
 You have now defined a mapping in your namespace between the name 'file-url' and a String representing the file URL.

 The simplest Clojure function to read a file from a URL is called `slurp`.
 You can now call this as follows: `(slurp file-url)` This will fetch the file's contents from the given URL and display them to you.

 To make this more readable you can wrap the call to `slurp` in a call to `println` thus: `(println (slurp file-url))`